 Students with a medical condition that is not visible, such as diabetes, epilepsy, drug allergies, etc., should inform study abroad program staff and travel companions and are advised to wear a medic alert bracelet while abroad.
 Early disclosure of any medical conditions that could impact a student’s program abroad will allow for careful planning by the CAPA team, ensuring the student is best supported during his/her/their time abroad.

 Students with existing mental health issues should carefully consider whether studying in a different and unfamiliar country is right for them.
 This should include fully acknowledging that studying abroad can be emotionally challenging for a number of reasons, such as the disruption of existing support systems, missing family and friends, loss of a familiar and comfortable environment, the sharing of small spaces with new people, a sense of missing out on what is going on back home, and the ongoing need to navigate differences in customs, norms, values, perspectives, and ways of communicating in the host country, including in those countries where English is not the native language.

 While CAPA staff are trained to respond to a variety of health and safety situations, it is important to note that they are not qualified psychologists, psychiatrists, or counselors.
 However, staff are trained to provide students with appropriate referrals and guidance for gaining professional help while abroad.
-We recommend that students currently being treated remain in contact with their mental health professionals back home throughout their program, continuing counseling via phone/Skype or requesting a referral in-country, and if applicable, take sufficient prescription medication to cover the entirety of their change to their program.
+We recommend that students currently being treated remain in contact with their mental health professionals back home throughout their program, continuing counseling via phone/Skype or requesting a referral in-country, and if applicable, take sufficient prescription medication to cover the entirety of their program.

 Students deemed to be a risk to themselves or to others will likely need to withdraw from the program and return home in the interest of safety.